datanav/docs/technical/crmoffice-youtrack.rst

      - Youtrack Data Type

-Crmoffice Activities to Youtrack Hubprojects
+CRMOffice Activities to Youtrack Hubprojects
 --------------------------------------------
-Every Crmoffice Activities will be synchronized with a Youtrack Hubprojects.
+Every CRMOffice Activities will be synchronized with a Youtrack Hubprojects.

-Once a link between a Crmoffice Activities and a Youtrack Hubprojects is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a CRMOffice Activities and a Youtrack Hubprojects is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Crmoffice Activities and a Youtrack Hubprojects:
+The following properties are synchronized between a CRMOffice Activities and a Youtrack Hubprojects:

 .. list-table::
    :header-rows: 1

-   * - Crmoffice Activities Property
+   * - CRMOffice Activities Property
      - Youtrack Hubprojects Property
      - Youtrack Data Type